-When I started building environmental constructions back in 1947, I immediately realized the advantages of keeping the floors on ground level no matter what material or finish was decided upon.
-In the first place, it saved at least 1'6" or 45Omm. of brickwork throughout the job as well as obviating steps out of doorways and the cost of raised up verandahs and terraces.
+When I started building environmental constructions back in 1947, I immediately realised the advantages of keeping the floors on ground level no matter what material or finish was decided upon.
+In the first place, it saved at least 1'6" or 450mm. of brickwork throughout the job as well as obviating steps out of doorways and the cost of raised up verandahs and terraces.
 It also brought the house and the land into one indivisible whole, both in appearance and in fact.
-It allowed for all the rooms to have access to the outside through glass doors set in --------------------- 33 the windows which generally extended from floor to ceiling.
+It allowed for all the rooms to have access to the outside through glass doors set in the external walls and aligned with the windows which generally extended from floor to ceiling.

 The essence of good design in building is never to use two things where one will do.
 The fewer and more constructive elements involved in the work, the more positive the result, especially for those who are building their own houses.